CNRFisheries/Survey_gap/README.md

 - **extent**: extent of the map in longitude and latitude.
 Need to be consistent across all the environmental variables

-## Required data and folder after data preparation
+## Required data and folders for running the tool

 - Folder *“data”* containing: *missing_hauls.csv*, *Genus_species.csv*,
   *HaulData.csv*, *StrataWeight.csv*,